 It’s been a lot of fun creating Flocknote, and we’ve learned a lot in the process of working with so many great churches.
 Here are eight things that any organization can implement almost immediately to improve communication.
 Hope you find them helpful!

-1) Be careful not to communicate too much - If you are trying to say everything, you'll end up communicating nothing.
+1) Don’t say too much – If you are trying to say everything, you’ll end up communicating nothing.
 Consider the typical church bulletin.
-Over time they've accumulated so much information in them each week that people don't bother to even try to sort through it all.
+Over time they’ve accumulated so much information in them each week that people don’t bother to even try to sort through it all.
 So you end up communicating nothing.
 The same goes for emails or letters you send out.
-If they contain so much information nobody bothers to read them, they aren't doing any good.
-Say less and you'll communicate more.
-(Here are 7 other reasons your members won't subscribe to you.)
+If they contain so much information nobody bothers to read them, they aren’t doing any good.
+Say less and you’ll communicate more.
+(Here are 7 other reasons your members won’t subscribe to you.)